api3dao/vitepress-docs/docs/dev/using-metamask/index.md

 2. Once unlocked, the status of MetaMask will be display showing the account number and chain.
 The Ethereum provider becomes available as `window.ethereum`.
-3. If the user uses MetaMask to switch accounts or networks the component will auto update.
+3. If the reader uses MetaMask to switch accounts or networks, the component will auto update.
 4. The component will only execute transactions on the Goerli network if a configuration file is passed to it.
 Otherwise it acts only as a MetaMask status component.